tariksarac/serp/README.md

+This is the code for Search results demo hosted at https://search-result-page.netlify.com/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>